 With the right side of the scarf facing up determine which will be the top and bottom of the scarf.
 Take the bottom edge of the side that you did not add the border and twist the end keeping the short ends lined up.

-Arrange the scarf so that the seam is hidden in the fold.
+Arrange this beginner crochet scarf so that the seam is hidden in the fold.
 Scarf can be work lower across the shoulders or higher up on the neck.
 Enjoy!

 Here is the full video tutorial 😉 Click HERE if you can’t see the video.